VisualFP/docs/SA/design_concept/content/design/questionnaire_answers.typ

     (
         (
             concept: "Flo-inspired",
             meaningAnswer: "Not really.
-Semantics & the arrows are unclear (insertion or ?? result)",
+Semantics & the arrows are unclear (insertion or reverse result)",
             lookAnswer: "Not really.",
             teachingAnswer: "Not really.
 The arrows obsucre the denotational semantics.",
             scalingAnswer: "Yes.
 The arrows allow blocks to remain small.",